WLBF/mit-6.828/lab-6-network-driver.md

 2. How did you structure your receive implementation?
 In particular, what do you do if the receive queue is empty and a user environment requests the next incoming packet?

-   If the receive queue is empty and a user environment requests the next incoming packet, the input environment loop retry receive call until next incomming packet.
+   If the receive queue is empty and a user environment requests the next incoming packet, the input environment keep retry receive call until next incomming packet.

 3. What does the web page served by JOS's web server say?